AlephVenXm/Main/TrainingAlgorithms/REvolT_On_C++/REvolT.md

 Experiment I did while learning about decision trees and random forests

-# This algorithm uses linear model to train it with evolutionary tree
+# This algorithm uses deep network model with AdamW optimizer to train it with evolutionary tree

 Test run stdout: